joshuaoni/hotel_app/README.md

 ## This project was made using React/Next.js

 ## Clone this repository
-Clone this repository to your local computer and in your terminal run
+Clone this repository to your local computer, and in your terminal run
 ```bash
 npm run dev
 ```